clolsonus/VirtualChoir/website/faq.markdown

 yourself, it's all good.
 Please be creative!
 Please use this a tool to connect with others!
 Please share your results!

-# What about privacy and ownership?
+# What about privacy and copyrights?

 When you create a google drive folder, you own the contents and are the only one who can view your tracks.

 You do need to allow access to your folder by creating a view only shared link.
 The virtual choir software will read your tracks from your shared project folder.
-You can decide who you share that shared folder link with (it acts like a password.)
-You will need to include this link the submission form when you place your request, but only the automated system sees your shared link and the contents of your folder.
-Your original content is never published or reshared.
+You can decide who you share that folder link with (it acts like a password.)
+You will need to include this link on the submission form when you place your request, but only the automated system sees your shared link and the contents of your folder.
+Your original content is never copied anywhere else or reshared.

 When your video is finished, a download link is sent to your email address.
 This link acts like a password to access your finished result.
 You can choose if you want to share your work with others, and hopefully you do!

-Your creative work remains your create work throughout.
-You own any rights to the final video.
+Your creative work remains yours throughout.
+You own any rights to your content.
+Processing your work through these tools does not change or affect your ownership.

 # The system worked and the video made me smile.
 Can I donate something to help support your site?